Rover 100 Ascot

 INTERIOR

 The Metro L Clubman was factory built to a high specification and trimmed to a typical Rover level of plush refinement.
-The Zenith Fabric seats in the Flint colour scheme, (Code LCG), remain in beautiful condition.
-The plump carpets have been protected by the original fitted Rover mats and all interior trim looks like new.
-All functions and controls operate as they should and a slightly more modern Rover stereo unit has been fitted.
-The immaculate boot area houses an original Dunlop TD Tyre, jack with short white bungee cord strap and circular plywood disc cover.
-Reminiscent of a far simpler motoring era and preserved in superb condition.
+The Zenith Fabric seats in the Mink colour scheme, (Code LNK), remain in beautiful condition.
+The plump carpets have been protected by the genuine fitted rubber Metro mats to the front, these being highly sought enthusiast items in themselves!
+All functions and controls operate as they should including the Philips R570 stereo cassette complete with the original card rear view mirror hanger warning would-be thieves that the unit is security coded!
+The immaculate boot area houses an original and usused Dunlop TD Tyre, jack with short white bungee cord strap and circular plywood disc cover.
+Reminiscent of a far simpler motoring era and preserved in superb condition ready for fun outings!

 ENGINE & TRANSMISSION